-Learn About Food Stamps Program Renewal in South Carolina
+Learn About Food Items You Can Purchase With SNAP in South Carolina

 South Carolina food stamp benefits can be used to purchase food items that provide nutrition to beneficiaries and their family members to maintain health and productivity while experiencing a low income.
 Food stamp SNAP benefits can be used to purchase food items in the following categories: